mozilla/sandboxed-regexp/README.md

   to be very different around the edges.
-    * In particular, this means no support for look-ahead or backreferences, which are popular non-regular enhancements to reglar expression syntax that are resistance to safe execution of untrusted inputs.
+    * In particular, this means no support for look-ahead or backreferences, which are popular non-regular enhancements to reglar expression syntax that are resistant to safe execution of untrusted inputs.
 * Thorough unicode handling is on by default.
 This is most likely to show up in practice as character classes like `\w` matching unicode character classes rather than ASCII.